-The board, after reviewing the group and company budgets for 2020/21 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the Covid-19 pandemic, is of the opinion that taking account of severe but plausible downsides, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concern assessment period).
+The board, after reviewing the group, registered provider and subsidiary budgets for 2020/21 and the group's medium term financial position as detailed in the 30-year business plan including changes arising from the Covid-19 pandemic, is of the opinion that, taking account of severe but plausible downside sensitivities, the group and company have adequate resources to continue in business for a period of 12 months from the date of approval of these financial statements (the going concern assessment period).

 In order to reach this conclusion, the Board have considered:

-- the property market budget and business plan scenarios have taken account of delays in handovers, in respect of CH3L lower numbers of shared ownership property sales, reductions in shared ownership sales values; - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, with major works being phased into future years; - Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Liquidity current available cash and unutilised loan facilities of £3.127m with £21.9873m in the Shropshire funding group which gives significant headroom for committed spend and other forecast cash flows that arise; - Borrowing Headroom- There is significant un-utilised borrowing headroom within CH3L property portfolio. - The associations ability to withstand other adverse scenarios such as higher interest rates and number of void properties.
+- the property market budget and business plan scenarios have taken account of delays in handovers, lower numbers of property sales, reductions in sales values and potential conversion of market sale to social homes; - Maintenance costs budget and business plan scenarios have been modelled to take account of cost increases and delays in maintenance expenditure, a compliance only programme and major works being phased into future years;

+- Rent and service charge receivable arrears and bad debts have been increased to allow for customer difficulties in making payments and budget and business plan scenarios to take account of potential future reductions in rents; - Increases to inflation, management costs and libor rates and the associated impacts on affordability; - Liquidity current available cash and unutilised loan facilities of £58.6m which gives significant headroom for committed spend and other forecast cash flows that arise; - The group's ability to withstand other adverse scenarios such as higher interest rates and number of void properties.

 The board believe the group and company has sufficient funding in place and expect the group to be in compliance with its debt covenants even in severe but plausible downside scenarios.

-Consequently, the Directors are confident that the Group and Association will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+Consequently, the Directors are confident that the Group and Association will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have continued to adopt the going concern basis in their preparation.